TheochemUI/eOn/docs/source/user_guide/lanczos.md

 integrates with GP acceleration:

 - **Lanczos**: 1 gradient evaluation per iteration.
 Fewer total force calls.
-  Natural for large systems.
-Integrates with OCINEB climbing image refinement.
+  Natural for large systems and stiff EAM / Tersoff metals (Henkelman 2003;
+  Olsen 2004).
+Integrates with OCINEB climbing-image refinement.
+If `rotations_max` on a dimer search is saturating without a mode, switch here.
 - **Improved Dimer**: 2 evaluations per iteration (finite difference).
 More force calls but integrates with the [AtomicGPDimer](project:dimer.md) for GP-accelerated searches.
+Prefer this for tight defects where a short dimer stays in the basin.
 - **ARTn**: Push-based exploration.
 Finds different saddles than gradient-following methods.
 See [ARTn](project:artn.md).